cortex-js/cortexjs.io/docs/mathfield/10-svelte.md

 ---
 date: Last Modified
-title: Using A Mathfield with Svelte
+title: Using a Mathfield with Svelte
 slug: /mathfield/guides/svelte/
 ---